-End your day with a relaxing cruise down the Parramatta River on your return into Sydney Harbour.
-You’ll disembark at Circular Quay or Darling Harbour.
+End your day with a relaxing cruise down the Parramatta River, toasting the sunset with a glass of sparkling wine, beer or juice, on your return into Sydney Harbour.
+You’ll disembark at Darling Harbour or Circular Quay.
 It is highly recommended to pre-book the cruise due to availability.

 Scenic World Rides (+R)